brianguenter/FastDifferentiation.jl/README.md

 <div id="FutureWork"></div>

 ## Future work
+The top priority work item is reducing memory allocations and improving performance of the preprocessing step.

 The **FD** algorithm is fast enough to preprocess expression graphs with ≈10⁵ operations in approximately 1 minute on a modern laptop.
 This is a one time step to generate compiled derivative functions which, of course, take far less than 1 minute to execute.
 Preprocessing time scales non-linearly with expression size so smaller graphs take much less time.

 However, LLVM compile time can be significant at this scale.
 For expressions this size and larger [DynamicExpressions.jl](https://github.com/SymbolicML/DynamicExpressions.jl) might be a better tradeoff between compile and execution time.
 This would be especially useful when your function is changing frequently so compilation overhead cannot be amortized across many derivative evaluations.